How can you keep your photos in good condition, long term?

 Art photography is precious and fragile, both in terms of what it represents and its technique.
 Once printed, your photos should be handled and stored with the utmost care.

-your photographs last as long as possible , allowing you to store or exhibit them without them becoming damaged.
+Canson® Infinity gives you advice to ensure that your photographs last as long as possible , allowing you to store or exhibit them without them becoming damaged.

 How should you handle your photographs?